HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/3 How to use.md

 # How to Use This HamBook

 Welcome to your guide for the Technician Class amateur radio license!
-This HamBook is designed to support you wherever you are in your amateur radio journey, whether you're looking to quickly get your license or dive deep into the technical concepts.
+This HamBook is designed to support you wherever you are in your amateur radio journey, whether you're looking to quickly get your license or gain a deeper understanding of the technical concepts.
 Here's how to get the most out of this resource:

 ## Structure of the HamBook